strawstack/WaterCraft/README.md

 # Issues

-- [ ] Network can become fragmented
+- [x] Network can become fragmented
-    - [ ] On node deletion, peers sometimes lose information about what the full network is
+    - [x] On node deletion, peers sometimes lose information about what the full network is
-    - [ ] Unclear so far what can cause this
+    - [x] When the host is taken out, the new host drops peers
+    - [x] Fixed: when host changes peers were losing contact because of old ping times.
 - [x] When a new peer joins, they can become the host before learning about other peers
     - New peers have a `new` state, they remain in this state until they reach another peer.
     - The other peer will receive a `WC_NEW` message from them.